emanuelpalm/lua-compute/README.md

 OS X users should note that it is assumed that all libraries and headers are available via the `/usr/local` prefix.
-The prefix is used by [Homebrew][brew], which provides convenient way to install the required headers and libraries.
+The prefix is used by [Homebrew][brew], which provides a convenient way to install the required headers and libraries.

 [brew]: http://brew.sh/